 - Developing a "Special Interest Vehicle Club Recognition Program" that celebrates the contribution that not only local lowriders make to the community, but all special interest vehicle operators contribute to their community.
-This type of program was created per the adoption of R-18-66 in the City of Albuquerque, but has not been formally created by the City's Arts and Culture Department in collaboration with Albuquerque City Council - Developing "Cruising Boulevards" that includes visual cues and/or signage that supports/celebrates the appropriateness of cruising - Developing special proposed routes that prioritize cruising on certain days and times of the week where cruising is already a regularly practiced tradition.
-The City of Albuquerque is currently developing a special proposed route called "The Loop" to support all motor vehicle operators in the Downtown area on Sunday nights.
+This type of program was created per the adoption of R-18-66 in the City of Albuquerque, but has not been formally created by the City's Arts and Culture Department in collaboration with the Cruising Task Force. - Developing "Cruising Boulevards" that includes visual cues and/or signage that supports/celebrates the appropriateness of cruising - Developing special proposed routes that prioritize cruising on certain days and times of the week where cruising is already a regularly practiced tradition.
+The City of Albuquerque has explored opportunities to develop a special proposed route called "The Loop" to support all motor vehicle operators in the Downtown area on Sunday nights.
+This has not yet been implemented.